ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 $ ls <install-dir>/LLVMEmbeddedToolchainForArm-<revision>/bin/*.cfg
 ```

+> *Note:* If you are using the toolchain in a shared environment with untrusted input,
+> make sure it is sufficiently sandboxed.

 ## Building from source

 LLVM Embedded Toolchain for Arm is an open source project and thus can be built